What to Do When Your Green Card is Denied: Step By Step

 Motion to Reopen

 A Motion to Reopen may be an ideal option if you’ve found new evidence that you weren’t previously able to obtain.
-It’s important to understand that this motion isn’t an opportunity to submit documents that you simply forgot to include the first time.
+It’s important to understand that this motion isn’t an opportunity to submit documents that you forgot to include the first time.
 A motion to reopen is based on providing new evidence that you were initially unable to submit.
-It indicates that new evidence has changed the conditions of your case, and therefore USCIS should reopen it to be reevaluated.
+It indicates that new evidence has changed the conditions of your case and therefore USCIS should reopen it for reevaluation.

 Filing an Appeal